Model worker: Early PRC (1949-1966)

 Four major national conferences for Model Workers were held in the 1950s until the end of the Cultural Revolution.
-Each conference signaled the turning points of the socialist construction in Maoist China.
+Each conference marked significant milestones in the socialist construction of Maoist China.
 And the selection and the propaganda around Model Workers functioned as support for and confirmation of the official narrative.

-In late September 1950, the National Conference for Model Workers of Battlefield Heroes, Workers, Peasants and Soldiers was held in Beijing.
-Mao Zedong delivered a speech at the beginning of the Conference to celebrate liberation of major parts of China thanks to the “excellence performance of workers from the military and economic fronts.”
-Although the Party just won in the Civil War over Kuomintang, Mao warned that China still confronted the military threats from the “American imperialists” and Chiang Kai-shek regime on Taiwan, so that it was imperative for the Chinese workers to continue consolidating national defense for the construction of the nation in the long term.
-To encourage workers to participate in building socialism, this Conference awarded 464 model workers, among whom 208 were from the industrial sector, 198 from the agricultural sector and 58 others from the military.
+From September 25 to 30, 1950, the National Conference for Model Workers of Battlefield Heroes, Workers, Peasants and Soldiers was held in Beijing.
+Mao Zedong delivered a speech at the beginning of the Conference to celebrate the liberation of major parts of China thanks to the "excellence performance of workers from the military and economic fronts."
+Although the CCP just won the Civil War over Kuomintang, Mao warned that China still confronted the military threats from the "American imperialists" and Chiang Kai-shek regime on Taiwan, so it was imperative for the Chinese workers to continue consolidating national defense for the construction of the nation in the long term.
+To encourage workers to participate in building socialism, this conference awarded 464 model workers, among whom 208 were from the industrial sector, 198 from the agricultural sector, and 58 others from the military.
 About one tenth of the model workers were female.
+Liu Shaoqi, Vice-Chairman of the Central People's Government, Zhou Enlai, Premier of the State Council, Chen Yun, Vice-Premier of the State Council, and Nie Rongzhen, Acting Chief of the General Staff of the People's Liberation Army, also delivered addresses.

 The CCP launched a series of radical social revolutions in the early 1950s.
 The Land Reform destroyed the traditional rural order by distributing land to peasants.
 The CCP leaders mobilized peasants to exert violent struggles against “class enemies” such as the “landlords” and “rich peasants.”
-By the end of the Land Reform in 1952, violence was excessive and killing was widespread in the countryside that the Party leaders had to restrain the movement.
 When the Party announced the Land Reform successful, it implemented the Three- and Five-Anti Campaigns in the urban areas.
-The two Campaigns aimed at eradicating corruptive behavior and bureaucratic practices within the Party itself to preempt capitalist tendency.
-Meanwhile, the Campaigns served to “rectify” the Model Workers to create pure new citizens.
+The two Campaigns aimed at eradicating corruptive behavior and bureaucratic practices within the Party itself to preempt capitalist tendencies.
+Meanwhile, the Campaigns served to "rectify" the Model Workers to create pure new citizens.
+The National Conference of Representatives of Advanced Producers (全国先进生产者代表会议) took place in Beijing from April 30 to May 10, 1956.
+The Central Committee of the Chinese Communist Party and the State Council awarded the title of National Advanced Collective to 853 out of 5556 delegates and the title of National Advanced Producer to 4703 delegates.
+Mao Zedong, Liu Shaoqi, Zhou Enlai, Zhu De, and other Party and state officials attended the conference.